DhruvalShah2051/DhruvalShah2051/README.md

-- 👋 Hi, I’m @DhruvalShah2051
+- 👋 Hi, I’m @Dhruval Shah
-- 👀 I’m interested in Machine Learning and Computer Vision
+- 👀 I’m interested in Machine Learning, Deeep Learning and Computer Vision
 - 🌱 I’m currently learning Python and its ML libraries
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on research projects
-- 📫 How to reach me 20dit081@charusat.edu.in
+- 📫 How to reach me dhruvalvshah2002@gmail.com

 <!---
 DhruvalShah2051/DhruvalShah2051 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.